boyangzhao/boyangzhao.github.io/_posts/2021-01-26-vaccine_efficacy_bayesian.md

 ## COVID-19 VE calculations

-The reported COVID-19 efficacy results are as followings,
+The reported COVID-19 efficacy results are as follows,

 |  | Vaccinated group || Placebo group ||
 | Developer [ref] | no. cases / total no.| surveillance time[^timeperson] | no. cases / total no.| surveillance time[^timeperson] |